henri/spb/README.md

   - Simplified remote browser isolation
   - Research

 Make yourself aware of how insidious malware within browser extensions has become.
 There are ongoing efforts to load malware into web browsers at scale. :panda_face: [ShadyPanda](https://youtu.be/HDuBI0Pc1HE?si=Aa98KzJ5CzUIAtlQ) is just a single example.
 Thanks to [KOI](https://www.koi.ai/) for uncovering this issue.
-Sandboxes for software and [isolating browser instances](https://github.com/henri/spb/blob/main/README.md#sailboat-what-are-isolated-web-sessions) is helpful in minimising the blast radius of these attacks.
+Sandboxes for software and [isolating browser instances](https://github.com/henri/spb/blob/main/README.md#sailboat-what-are-isolated-web-sessions) is helpful in minimizing the blast radius of these attacks.
 In addition, SPB is also able to assist security researchers to learn more about browser based attack vectors.

-When starting a private session within the [Safari WebBrowser](https://en.wikipedia.org/wiki/Safari_(web_browser)) on [MacOS](https://en.wikipedia.org/wiki/MacOS) each tab is seperate (the cookies are not shared between tabs).
+When starting a private session within the [Safari WebBrowser](https://en.wikipedia.org/wiki/Safari_(web_browser)) on [MacOS](https://en.wikipedia.org/wiki/MacOS) each tab is separate (the cookies are not shared between tabs).
 However, most other browsers share the private cookies with all private tabs.
 One approach is not better or worse.
 But if you would like to have multiple instances of a browser but not have them sharing all those dirty cookies, then this script allows you to start up as many private (and separate) sessions as you need (as long as your system will cope with the additional system resources being used).
 Have fun loading some private browsers.

 Wondering what even is an [isolated web session](https://github.com/henri/spb/blob/main/README.md#sailboat-what-are-isolated-web-sessions)?